galaxyproteomics/metaquantome_mcp_analysis/galaxy_tutorial/tutorial.md

 ## Running the workflows

-First, create another history (you can call it something like "workflow data files"), and import the input data files again.
-We'll start with Workflow 2, since we reproduced workflow 1 above.
+First, create another history.
+This history will be used only for Workflow 1, so you can call it something like "Workflow 1".
+Then, and import the history called "metaQuantome MCP: workflow input data".
+We'll start with a workflow version of Analysis 1.

-We’re now going to run *Workflows* on the input data.
-The workflows follow the analyses in the command line tutorial (Supplementary Document 1 of the *Mol Cell Proteomics* manuscript).
 If you have trouble with any of the workflows, you can import the workflow result histories - for workflow 1, the history is called "metaQuantome workflow 1 results: most abundant taxa", and so on.

 ### Workflow 1: Most Abundant Taxa

-The next step is to import the workflow.
-There are four workflows for running metaQuantome.
 The first workflow is the "metaQuantome Workflow 1: Most abundant Taxa".
 This workflow is used to identify the most abundant taxa in an experiment.

 To import this workflow, go to Shared Data &rarr; "Workflows" &rarr; "metaQuantome workflow 1: most abundant taxa".
 If you don't see this workflow, try searching "metaQuantome" in the search box.